-For more information, refer to the Morehead Hill Historic District Preservation Plan of March 2001.
-An update is expected in 2015.
-Visit the Durham City-County Planning Department Historic Preservation web page for details.
+For more information, see our Morehead Hill History section, refer to the Morehead Hill Historic District Preservation Plan of 2016, and visit the Durham City-County Planning Department Historic Preservation web page.

-are several detailed posts about various Morehead Hill sites in
+are also several detailed posts about various Morehead Hill sites in

 the Open Durham blog.
 Also search the blog using street names for some

 The map below shows the current boundaries of the Morehead Hill Local